jcarn760/tindog/README.md

 # tindog
-Website to demonstrate HTML, advanced CSS, and some advanced Bootstrap practices.
+Website to demonstrate HTML, intermediate CSS, and some intermediate Bootstrap practices.

 This is a sample webpage that demonstrates the above. launch the program from index.html.